 Analyzes the control point coverage and identifies the areas that need additional control points to improve the block adjust result.

 Combines control points to an existing control point table.

 Applies the geographic adjustments to the mosaic dataset items.
-This tool uses the solution file from the Compute Block Adjustments tool.
+This tool uses the solution table from the Compute Block Adjustments tool.